theripper93/automated-evocations/README.md

 # Attention:

-## The Companion Manager works on all Systems, while the automations only work on DnD5e
+## The Companion Manager works on all Systems, while the automations only work on DnD5e.
+To configure automations on other systems check `Manually invoking the comanion manger`

 ## For the summoning to work you need the actors imported in your world and your players need world level permission to create tokens.
 For the special spells\actor you can import eveything from both the actor and macro compendiums of Automated Evocations